Tennessee Valley Authority

 1. Responsible and meaningful work.

-2. Weekly pay based on hours worked.
+2. Hourly compensation based on hours worked.

 3. Travel expense reimbursement for authorized travel.